danhirst98/gigaclear_coding_challenge/README.md

 The program allows the user to calculate cost when  the cost of an item is dependent on the distance to a cabinet and there are multiple cabinets in the graph.
 In this event, it will find the distance to the nearest cabinet and calculate the cost accordingly.

 Furthermore, the user can change the node type that affects the cost of a node.
 For example, you can calculate the cost of a Pot based on the distance to the nearest Chamber.
-To do this, simply input `<cost-multiplier>x<node-type>` in the cost field of the rate card csv.
+To do this, simply input `<cost-multiplier>x<node-type>` (e.g. `20xChamber`) in the cost field of the rate card csv.

+Finally, the program supports any additional infrastructure types.
+The code will allow for a new node type to be added to the network and rate card files and will calculate the cost accordingly.

 ## Improvements